Lal Bahadur Shastri National Academy of Administration: Overview

 In India, most officers of the premier civil services of the country are selected through competitive Civil Services Examinations administered by the Union Public Service Commission.
 Applicants who are accepted attend LBSNAA for a four-month Foundation Course.
 In this course, the feeling of "equality" among all the trainees is introduced.

-After this, officers of the Indian Administrative Service continue their professional training at the academy, while officers of other services proceed to respective staff colleges, such as the Sushma Swaraj Institute of Foreign Service in New Delhi for Indian Foreign Service officers.
-Sardar Vallabhbhai Patel National Police Academy in Hyderabad for Indian Police Service officers and the Indira Gandhi National Forest Academy in Dehradun for Indian Forest Service officers, National Academy of Customs Indirect Taxes and Narcotics for Indian Revenue Service officers, etc.
+After this, officers of the Indian Administrative Service continue their professional training at the academy, while officers of other services proceed to respective staff colleges, such as the Sushma Swaraj Institute of Foreign Service in New Delhi for Indian Foreign Service officers, Sardar Vallabhbhai Patel National Police Academy in Hyderabad for Indian Police Service officers and the Indira Gandhi National Forest Academy in Dehradun for Indian Forest Service officers, National Academy of Customs Indirect Taxes and Narcotics for Indian Revenue Service officers, etc.

 The academy also began conducting Mid-Career Training Programs for officers of the Indian Administrative Service in 2007.
 Officers with about 15 years of service who are due to become Joint Secretaries undergo the Phase IV Mid-Career Training Program, while officers with about eight years of service undergo the Phase III Mid-Career Training Program.
-To provide the most comprehensive knowledge base for training, the academy is working with world-renowned think tanks and Ivy League research institutions.
 In conjunction with the partnerships with Google, the academy introduced training in the latest technologies.
-This helped trainees gain insight into the most recent innovations in the field.
 The academy also conducts a number of short-duration training programs in various aspects of governance and public administration.

 The academy is assisted in research in areas of governance and public administration by a number of research centers, some of them having an autonomous status.
 The most important research center of the academy is the National Institute of Administrative Research headed by an executive director.
 The academy also has the Center for Disaster Management, the Centre for Rural Studies, the Gender Centre, and the Centre for Rural Credit.

+They also feature a scholarly journal in collaboration with Sage Publications known as the Journal of Land and Rural Studies.